hamerjjh/loginapp/README.md

 Add middleware for user and item to the server.js file through the controllers

 Add proxy for CORS and imported home component into the appjs

+Create UsersController in routes folder to get User Data from DB schema